 However, tell a communications department that they have poor taste in communication, and you’re out faster than they can slam the door behind you.

-Maybe we drown ourselves in corporate cringe since we’ve never really had this conversation?
+Perhaps we’re drowning ourselves in corporate cringe since we’ve never had this conversation.

 Examples of Corporate Cringe

-Unlike many other creative professions, corporate communications often seem oblivious to the importance of tonality.
+Unlike many other creative professions, corporate communications often seem oblivious to the importance of being … tasteful.
 Our industry’s ignorance of what constitutes good taste is peculiar because we ought to know better.
 2This is analogous to corporate storytelling: while we might be aware of the storytelling elements in theory, there’s still the challenge of telling a great story in practice.